opencv/opencv/modules/core/doc/basic_structures.rst

     mycvOldFunc( &cvimg, ...);

-where ``mycvOldFunc`` is some function written to work with OpenCV 1.x data structures.
+where ``mycvOldFunc`` is a function written to work with OpenCV 1.x data structures.

 .. index:: Mat::operator IplImage